Nurlis03/learning-java/garbageCollection/Garbage Collection.md

 * It makes java memory-efficient because the garbage collector removes the unreferenced objects from heap memory.
 * It is automatically done by the garbage collector(a part of JVM), so we don’t need extra effort.

+## Real-World-Example

+Let’s take a real-life example, where we use the concept of the garbage collector.

+`Question`: Suppose you go for the internship at GeeksForGeeks, and you were told to write a program to count the number of employees working in the company(excluding interns).
+To make this program, you have to use the concept of a garbage collector.

+#### This is the actual task you were given at the company:

+Write a program to create a class called Employee having the following data members.

+1. An ID for storing unique id allocated to every employee.
+2. Name of employee.
+3. age of an employee.

+Also, provide the following methods:

+1. A parameterized constructor to initialize name and age.
+The ID should be initialized in this constructor.
+2. A method show() to display ID, name, and age.
+3. A method showNextId() to display the ID of the next employee.

+Now any beginner, who doesn’t know Garbage Collector in Java will code like this:(see code on UseEmployee.java)

+## Now to get the correct output:
+Now garbage collector(gc) will see 2 objects free.
+Now to decrement nextId,gc(garbage collector) will call method to finalize() only when we programmers have overridden it in our class.
+And as mentioned previously, we have to request gc(garbage collector), and for this, we have to write the following 3 steps before closing brace of sub-block.

+1. Set references to null(i.e X = Y = null;)
+2. Call, System.gc();
+3. Call, System.runFinalization();

+Now the correct code for counting the number of employees(excluding interns)(see code on UseEmployeeCorrect.java)